eea/art17-consultation/docs/overview/source/database.rst

 ----------

 The ``manage.py dataset`` command can be used to manage bulk data.
-Usually, a dataset is another MySQL database on the same machine.
+Usually, a dataset is another Postges database on the same machine.
 The following commands are available:

 * ``dataset ls`` - list all datasets in the application database